 - A staged approach for animal use aligned with immediate need

 - Defined points of interaction between an ACTIV expert panel and the National Primate Research Center directors

 - Recommended clear guidance for animal use and therapeutic testing, including the first ever master protocol for non-human primate research

 - The working group has developed “Pandemic Mode” operating procedures for accelerated preclinical agent development, including antivirals, immunomodulators, and anticoagulants.
 The approach to accelerated therapeutic development focuses on critical path activities to capture key aspects of efficacy and safety, as shown in the figure below.
 This approach is most easily associated with therapeutics that already have clinical data in another therapeutic area.

-The working group is in the process of creating a virtual testing network of biosafety level 3/4 laboratories for triaged drug candidates.
-The sites that will be needed are those that can carry out the essential experiments that have been described in the Pandemic Mode process and could rapidly deploy clinical testing in COVID-19 patients.
+The working group has created a virtual testing network of biosafety level 3/4 laboratories for triaged drug candidates.
+The sites can carry out the essential experiments that have been described in the Pandemic Mode process and could rapidly deploy clinical testing in COVID-19 patients.

 ✓ Preclinical Prioritization